-The price will convert to Pounds (£) when you proceed to Checkout because US Dollar price is estimated and for your information only.
+The price will convert to Pounds (£) when you proceed to Checkout because the US Dollar price is estimated and for your information only.
 I only accept the payments in my own currency (British Pounds) as this is where I’m based and it makes my bookkeeping more straightforward.
-This doesn’t stop you buying my pattern though.
+This doesn’t stop you from buying my pattern though.
 PayPal will take the correct amount of Dollars from your PayPal account, convert them and send them to me in Pounds (£).
 You will be able to see the final price converted to US Dollars using PayPal’s exchange rates on the last screen before you’ll have to click the final ‘pay now’ button.
-It happens the same way when you pay on Raverly or Etsy, they may show the price in your currency but the payment gets converted at the checkout to seller’s currency which they will be paid in.
+It happens the same way when you pay on Ravelry or Etsy, they may show the price in your currency but the payment gets converted at the checkout to seller’s currency which they will be paid in.

 I bought 3/4/5 patterns and the discount you advertise wasn’t applied and I paid full price.
 Can you tell me why?

-Unfortunately the discount is not applied automatically.
+Unfortunately, the discount is not applied automatically.
 On the banner there is a button that says ‘get discount codes’ which leads you to the page with the discount codes that you need to enter at the checkout: https://www.crochetarcade.co.uk/new-offer-on-my-patterns/

 I’m sorry if this is confusing but my website doesn’t have an option for applying the discounts automatically.
 I can manually refund you the discount amount if you wish.
-If you would like the refund of the discount amount please send me an email to firstname.lastname@example.org with your request.
+If you would like a refund of the discount amount please send me an email to email@example.com with your request.

-How to download PDF pattern to my iphone, ipad or ipod touch?
+How to download PDF pattern to my iPhone, iPad, or iPod touch?

 You can do that by saving it to your Books app.
-Here is a written step by step instruction from Apple how to do this: https://support.apple.com/en-gb/HT205751
+Here is a written step by step instruction from Apple on how to do this: https://support.apple.com/en-gb/HT205751

 You can also save it to your storage apps like Dropbox or iCloud.
 You can then access the file from any other device with access to your storage account.